psu-hcr/Kuka_Demos/Readme.md

 3. Give it a name, and select settings for the specific robot setup. (e.g. LBR iiwa 14 R820 / Medien-Flansch Touch-Elektrisch)
 4. Select the RoboticsAPI Application and give your application a unique name.
 5. We suggest copying a safetyconfig from an existing project such as the one in this repository.
+6. It is helful to have a couple of the application examples in your project for correcting errors.
+You can add this by selecting Files->New->Sunrise application.
+7. Under Application Examples>LBR iiwa, add PositionAndGMSReferencing.
+Follow the same process to add MechanicalZeroPosition.